anynines/dumper/README.md

 ### Create services in Cloud Foundry
 After you've logged in to your anynines account with the [Cloud Foundry CLI](https://github.com/cloudfoundry/cli#downloads), start by creating the services required by *anynines Dumper*: **Swift** and **Redis**.

 Create a new Swift service.
 To see the available service plans, type `cf m[arketplace]`.
-You can choose any name you want for the service name.
+You can choose any name you want as service name.
 Please make sure to use quotation marks if you use whitespace characters in the name.
 ```SHELL
 cf create-service swift <SERVICE PLAN> <SERVICE NAME>
 ```